We’re sorry your iPhone isn’t working as it should.

 *Apple is not responsible for any damage during shipping if the package is not properly sealed or is delivered to the courier in poor condition.

 Use your replacement iPhone

 - Record the serial number of your replacement iPhone.
-Your replacement iPhone is covered by a 90-day service warranty or the remainder of your iPhone’s warranty or AppleCare agreement, whichever is longer.
+Your replacement Apple product is covered by a 90-day service warranty, or the remainder of your original product warranty or AppleCare plan, whichever is longer.